 Not only could codependent behavior ruin your most precious relationships, it also feeds your anxiety.
 Working through your troubles with a qualified therapist can help you decrease your stress and save your friendships.

 While anxious people may not chug coffee to fend off a worried mind the same way they do booze, too much caffeine consumption may increase your symptoms.
 Caffeine-induced anxiety is a clinically diagnosable condition, and a cup of joe can cause stress reactions in your cardiovascular and neuroendocrine systems.

 But some anxious people do use coffee to cover up their stress: the sleep deprived.
 There’s nothing wrong with chugging down some caffeine to wake up in the morning, but if you’re drinking too much too often, consider why.
 If worries keep you tossing and turning all night, powering through the day on caffeine alone can mask your weary eyes.
 Desperately need that warm brew every morning?
-It might be time to start working through the root cause of your insomnia with a therapist so you can skip the multiple a.m. shots of caffeine.
+It might be time to start working through the root cause of your insomnia with an in-person or online therapist so you can skip the multiple a.m. shots of caffeine.

 Let’s be clear: just because anxiety can manifest as “overdramatic” blow-ups doesn’t mean you’re actually being dramatic.
 Your “over-the-top” responses may feel entirely rational — to you.
 But if multiple people have claimed your reactions are disproportionate to the problem, consider that there might be an underlying issue.

 Anxiety can cause a brimming worry that manifests in your body, kicks your brain into overdrive, and makes every minor issue feel like a really, really big deal.
 Losing the keys to your car feels like the end of the world.
 A few minutes late for dinner reservations can be a tragedy.
 And you react according to that heightened state.